Meet our Team:

 Julie Claycomb, Ph.D.

 Julie holds a longstanding interest in understanding how chromosomes are copied, built, and faithfully segregated during cell division.
 In addition to this interest in chromatin and chromosome biology, she has been fascinated by “non-canonical” means of regulating gene expression during animal development.
 During graduate school, Julie studied the mechanisms of DNA replication in Drosophila while in the lab of Dr. Terry Orr-Weaver (Whitehead Institute/MIT).
 As a postdoc, she came to appreciate RNA in all of its glory in the lab of Nobel Prize winner, Dr. Craig Mello, at UMass Medical School.
-There, she was inspired to think outside of the box about the bizarre and fascinating epigenetic functions of small RNA pathways in the C. elegans germline.
+There, she was inspired to think outside of the box about the bizarre and cool epigenetic functions of small RNA pathways in the C. elegans germline.
 She started her lab in the Dept. of Molecular Genetics at the University of Toronto in 2011, and was the Tier II Canada Research Chair in Small RNA Biology from 2012-2022.
-Julie was recently promoted to the rank of Full Professor.
+Julie was promoted to the rank of Full Professor in 2023.

 Our Intrepid Grad Students